chriskrycho/v5.chriskrycho.com/converted/theology/marriage-depression.md

-So perhaps some of what I learned about walking alongside your spouse when he or she is struggling with depression will help others.<!--more-->
+So perhaps some of what I learned about walking alongside your spouse when he or she is struggling with depression will help others.

-h3.
-The hero
+### The hero

 You are not the hero of this story.
 Jesus is.
 The sooner you get that, the sooner you'll have any chance at all of really helping your spouse in this time.

-The hard reality--and the good reality--is that, much as we want to, we cannot fix our spouse's depression.
+The hard reality---and the good reality---is that, much as we want to, we cannot fix our spouse's depression.
 No words, no encouragement, no number of chores taken up on their behalf will do the trick.
 There is no switch to flip, no magic incantation to take away the darkness.
 That